ElloTechnology/full-stack-test/README.md

 The first task will be to map the `tokens` to the page `content`, and represent it in a view.
 The view should show the page `content` in it's original format.
 The words should be clickable and when clicked they should take us to a second view which will display the token `value`.
 E.g If I click `4` in `"A cow has 4 legs."` It should open another view and pass `four` from the `tokens` array to that view and display it.

 Make sure to make the text large enough to be clickable.
-Also take into account how panctuation will react when the text is wrapped, i.e if `"A cow has 4 legs."` is wrapped the `"` should still be next to the `A`.
+Also take into account how punctuation will react when the text is wrapped, i.e if `"A cow has 4 legs."` is wrapped the `"` should still be next to the `A`.
 They should not end up on different lines.

 ### Task 2: